Readathon fundraising ideas that are easier to run.

 Start with a simple promise.

-Keep the campaign window short enough to feel active, set a school-wide target, and give classrooms a reason to check progress during the week.
+Keep the campaign window short enough to feel active — one to three weeks is usually plenty.
+Set one school-wide target so the whole school is pulling in the same direction, and give classrooms a reason to check progress during the week.

 Make the family workflow the easiest part.

 Paper pledge forms are familiar, but they create follow-up work: cash collection, unreadable handwriting, and manual totals.
-Online donation pages make sharing and payment simpler.
+Online donation pages make sharing and payment simpler for everyone.

-With PagePledge, every student can have a shareable page, donors can pay by card, and the school can see results as the fundraiser runs.
+With PagePledge, every student can have a shareable page, donors pay by card, and the school sees results as the fundraiser runs — so the office is communicating progress instead of reconciling envelopes.

 Use rewards to support reading, not distract from it.